-The Company utilizes a valuation hierarchy for disclosure of the inputs to the valuations used to measure fair value.
-This hierarchy prioritizes the inputs into three broad levels as follows: Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities.
+As noted in Notes 2 and 5, due to the Warrant Amendments in March 2018, the warrant liability was reclassified to additional paid-in capital.
+Prior to the Warrant Amendments, the Company utilized a valuation hierarchy for disclosure of the inputs to the valuations used to measure fair value.
+This hierarchy prioritized the inputs into three broad levels as follows: Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities.
 Level 2 inputs are quoted prices for similar assets and liabilities in active markets or inputs that are observable for the asset or liability, either directly or indirectly through market corroboration, for substantially the full term of the financial instrument.
 Level 3 inputs are unobservable inputs based on the Company's own assumptions used to measure assets and liabilities at fair value.
 A financial asset or liability's classification within the hierarchy is determined based on the lowest level input that is significant to the fair value measurement.

 The Company had no assets or liabilities classified as Level 1 or Level 2.
-The warrant liability is classified as Level 3.
+The warrant liability, prior to the Warrant Amendments of the warrants, was classified as Level 3.

-The Company has classified the warrants as a liability and has remeasured the liability to estimated fair value at December 31, 2017 and 2016, using the Black Scholes option valuation model with the following assumptions:
+The Company originally classified the warrants as a liability and remeasured the liability to the estimated fair value at December 31, 2017 using the Black Scholes option pricing valuation model with the following assumptions:

-Decem iber 3l,
+December 31,

-2017 2016
+2017

-Risk-free interest rate 2.09% 1.93%
+Risk-free interest rate 2.09%

-Expected volatility 100.39% 94.19%
+Expected volatility 100.39%

-Expected term 4.08 years 5.08 years
+Expected term 4.08 years

-Expected dividend yield 0.0% 0.0%
+Expected dividend yield 0.0%